dermatz/vscode-ext-awesome-projects/README.md

 - Open existing projects
 - Refresh the list of projects
 - Organize projects into categories such as Recent Projects and Favorites
+- Manage project URLs (production, staging, development, and management)
+- Assign custom colors to projects
+- Create project shortcuts for quick access
+- Sort projects with drag and drop

 ## Requirements